Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

 \subsection{Vertex Expansion and the Spectral Method}

-There are some notoriously hard combinatorial questions about graphs, where the spectral theory falls short of proving a desired answer.
+There are some notoriously hard combinatorial questions about graphs where the spectral theory falls short of proving the desired answer.
 A notable example is the question of finding a family of explicit $d$-regular graphs which are \emph{lossless-expanders}.
-For $X$ a $d$-regular graph, the \emph{expansion ratio} of a set $Y\subset X$ is the ratio $\frac{\left|N(Y)\right|}{\left|Y\right|}$, where $N(Y)$ is the set of neighbors of the set $Y$, including vertices from $Y$ itself.
-This ratio is bounded by $d$.
-For $d$ large, a graph is a lossless-expander if there is a constant $\alpha$ such that for every set $Y\subset X$ of size $|Y| \le \alpha |X|$, its expansion ratio is $d-o(d)$.
-There are some constructions of graphs satisfying weaker notions (\cite{capalbo2002randomness}), but even going beyond expansion ratio $d/2$ is a major open question (\cite{hoory2006expander}).
+For $X$ a $d$-regular graph, and a subset $Y$ of the vertices of $X$, we define the \emph{expansion ratio} of $Y$ as $\frac{\left|N(Y)\right|}{\left|Y\right|}$, where $N(Y)$ is the set of neighboring vertices of the set $Y$, which may include vertices from $Y$ itself.
+This ratio is obviously bounded by $d$.
+For $d$ large but fixed as the size of the graph grows to infinity, we say that a family of graphs is a family of lossless expanders if there is a constant $\alpha>0$ such that for every set $Y\subset X$ of size $|Y| \le \alpha |X|$, its expansion ratio is $d-o(d)$.
+There are constructions of graphs satisfying weaker notions (\cite{capalbo2002randomness,alon2002explicit}), but even going beyond expansion ratio $d/2$ is a major open question (\cite{hoory2006expander}).

 The best results using the spectral method are due to Kahale (\cite{kahale1995eigenvalues}).
-He shows that for Ramanujan graph the expansion ratio of linear sized sets of size bounded by $\alpha |X|$, is at least $d/2 -\beta$, where the $\beta \to 0$ as $\alpha \to 0$ (see Theorem~\ref{thm:Kahale vertex expansion}).
-Kahale also constructs graphs with a subset of two vertices and expansion ratio $d/2$, which are almost-Ramanujan, in the sense that their second eigenvalue in absolute value is bounded by $2\sqrt{d-1}+o(1)$.
-In particular, he showed that the best expansion ratio that it is possible to get solely by using spectral arguments can not exceed $d/2$ for linear sized sets.
+He shows that for a Ramanujan graph the expansion ratio of sets of size bounded by $\alpha |X|$ is at least $d/2 -\beta$, where $\beta \to 0$ as $\alpha \to 0$ (see Theorem~\ref{thm:Kahale vertex expansion} for an alternative proof).
+Kahale also constructs a family of graphs which are almost-Ramanujan, in the sense that their second largest eigenvalue in absolute value is bounded by $2\sqrt{d-1}+o(1)$, having a subset $Y$ of two vertices which has expansion ratio $d/2$.
+In particular, he shows that the best expansion ratio that it is possible to get solely by using spectral arguments cannot exceed $d/2$ for linear sized sets.

+One of the reasons that passing the $d/2$ barrier is important is that graphs with vertex expansion greater than $d/2$ are also \emph{unique neighbor expanders}, for if a set $Y$ has an expansion ratio that is greater than $d/2$, then there exists a vertex that has a unique neighbor in $Y$.
+Unique neighbor expanders were constructed by Alon and Capalbo (\cite{alon2002explicit}), but the resulting graphs are not lossless expanders.
+A weaker desired property is \emph{odd neighbor expansion}, which says that there is a vertex that is connected to an odd number of elements in $Y$.
+We refer to \cite{hoory2006expander} for a discussion of vertex expansion and its applications from different points of view.